Introduction to Chemical Warfare Training

 Examples include: sulfur mustard (H,HD), nitrogen mustard (HN), lewisite (L) and phosgene oxime (CX)

-Choking agents cause severe irritation or swelling of the respiratory tract (the lining of the nose, throat and lungs.)
+Choking agents cause severe irritation or swelling of the respiratory tract.

 In extreme cases the lungs become filled with fluid, causing a lack of oxygen which can lead to death.
 Choking agents were the first CW agents to be used extensively during WW1.